 About The Grotto Falls

-The Circle X Ranch Grotto Falls pertains to a series of hidden waterfalls nestled within a jumble of volcanic boulders and chockstones confined to a narrowing of the West Fork of Arroyo Sequit drainage.
+The Grotto Falls pertains to a series of hidden waterfalls nestled within a jumble of volcanic boulders and chockstones confined to a narrowing of the West Fork of Arroyo Sequit drainage.

-The hike is on the popular and well-maintained Circle X Ranch Grotto Trail.
+The hike is on the popular and well-maintained Circle X Ranch Grotto Trail so I’ve often referred to the waterfalls as the Circle X Grotto Falls.

 Although these waterfalls tended to be short-lived or very seasonal (and its performance depends on whether we’ve had a dry Winter or not), it seemed like the bouldering aspect and aptly-named Grotto were this place’s claim-to-fame.

-We actually timed our first visit to this place on the day immediately after an all-day rain storm during a Winter season that saw little or no appreciable totals for the year.
+The first two times we’ve visited this place (in early 2021), we timed our hikes on the days immediately after an all-day rain storm during a Winter season that saw little or no appreciable totals for the year.

 With this timing, we’d assure ourselves of at least seeing some water, but at the same time, the place wouldn’t be so flooded that the Grotto itself wouldn’t be safe to access either.